.NET for open source

 *.fsproj

-For a general understanding of how Snyk helps you fix Open Source vulnerabilities within your Projects, see Fix your vulnerabilities.
+See the Fix your vulnerabilities page for a general understanding of how Snyk helps you fix Open Source vulnerabilities within your Projects.